vovkos/luadoxyxml/README.rst

 Lua tables types
 ~~~~~~~~~~~~~~~~

 Lua uses dynamic duck-typing, so there are no type definitions.
 However, most Lua programs usually expect table variables and/or arguments to contain certain fields, i.e. belong to a some *duck-type*.
+These duck-types may even form some hierarchies when a child table-type *inherits* all the fields of a base field-type.

-To document these table *duck-types*, LuaDoxyXML provides the ``\\luastruct`` command which can be used as such:
+To document these table *duck-types*, LuaDoxyXML provides ``\\luastruct`` and ``\\luabasetype`` commands which can be used as such:

 .. code:: lua

 	--[[!
 		\luastruct
+		\luabase MyBaseType
 		\brief This is not a variable, this is a table-type.

 		Detailed description of ``MyType`` follows here...